 Massive sharded to scale linearly with no upper bound - solves the trilemma of decentralization

 Negligible transaction fees projected to cost up to 1¢

-Reduces energy footprint by 98% as algorithm is not based on Proof of Work
+Reduces energy footprint by 98% as the algorithm is not based on Proof of Work

-Reduces the barrier to entry by making it simple to deploy a node
+Lowers the entry barrier by making simple how to deploy a node

 Node runs on standard commercial hardware